 When she first entered the fashion industry, it was as a fashion model signed to Pulse Investments Ltd, a leading model agency in the Caribbean.
 After being selected in the top 5 in the Caribbean Model Search, 2008, Gonzalez later won the Sandals Encore Regional Modelling Competition in 2009.
 Modelling kept reigniting her passion for fashion design and in 2010, Gonzalez enrolled into the Edna Manley College of Visual and Performing Arts where she studied Textile Design, Fibre Arts and Fashion for two years.
 She continued to pursue both runway & catalog modelling including stints such as being a fashion model on season II of television series, “Mission Catwalk” which airs across the Caribbean and is syndicated to networks in the USA, UK, Canada, and Africa.
 In 2010, after leaving Edna Manley College, SVA, Gonzalez founded “Abenah Adelaide”.
 Abenah Adelaide is a brand of exquisitely handmade Jamaican textiles and resort wear.
 The line is boldly Afro-Caribbean, yet casually tailored, influenced by the designer’s eclectic taste and her vivid love affair with the exotic.
 Abenah Adelaide has been showcased both locally and internationally and has captured the attention of bloggers and journalists globally.
 Gonzalez has eminently represented Jamaican fashion in London when she was selected by the Jamaica Business Development Cooperation (JBDC) as one of five emerging designers to represent Jamaica during the International Fashion Showcase (IFS), parallel to London Fashion Week.
 IFS is a festival of emerging designers organised by the British Council and the British Fashion Council during London Fashion Week.
 The event is coordinated in collaboration with London embassies and cultural institutes to showcase their countries’ most exciting designers in an exhibition that reflects their nations’ contemporary culture.
 “Abenah Adelaide” was also launched during IFS 2014 when Gonzalez showcased her first collection.
 She was also hand selected by the British Council to represent Jamaican fashion in the Architecture Design Fashion booklet that year.
 Subsequently, Gonzalez was invited to join the Brand Jamaica Fashion and Design Group which is a corporative that aims to rebuild Jamaica’s Textile/ Fashion Industry and is hosted by the Jamaica Business Development Cooperation and facilitated by the Ministry of Investment and Industry (MIIC).

 In 2016, she entered her first pageant, Miss Universe Jamaica Northeast, and was awarded 3rd runner up, Miss Runway Star, and Best in Swimwear.
 In due course she qualified as a finalist in the Miss Universe Jamaica, 2016 pageant where she was voted best in swimwear by public vote.
-Later that year, Gonzalez took up a course placement offer at one of the world’s leading design universities in the world, the University of the Arts London: Central Saint Martins and she was selected as a scholarship awardee by the CHASE Fund of the Jamaican government.
-Abenah successfully enrolled as the first Jamaican to attend the prestigious university and aims to assist in placing Jamaica on the map in yet another area, textile design for fashion and interiors and be a source for quality Jamaican fabric globally.
+Later that year, Gonzalez took up a course placement offer at one of the world’s leading design universities in the world, the University of the Arts London: Central Saint Martins and she was selected as a scholarship awardee by the Jamaican government.
+Abenah successfully enrolled as the first Jamaican to attend the prestigious university and aims to assist in placing Jamaica on the map in yet another area, textile design for fashion and interiors, fashion styling and to be a source for quality Jamaican fabric globally.